jod35/Building_web_Applications_with_FastAPI.github.io/01/index.md

     return {"message": "Helo World"}
 ```

 This code alone has helped us to build our first FastAPI application.
-What has happened?

 ### What has happened?